Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Approach

-Emotion attribution can help us find \textit{video highlights} \cite{Alan_hanjalic_1998}, which are the interesting or important events happened in the video.
-Generally, the concepts of ``interesting'' and ''important'' may be variable for different target video domains and applications, such as the scoring of a goal in soccer videos, applause and cheering in talk-show videos, and exciting speech in presentation videos.
-Nevertheless, most of these ``interesting'' or ``important'' video events may contribute to/convey very strong video emotions which are thus highlighting the core parts of the whole video.
+Emotion attribution aims to identify the contribution of each frame to the video's overall emotion.
+Emotion attribution can help find \textit{video highlights} \cite{Alan_hanjalic_1998}, which are defined as interesting or important events in the video.
+Generally, the concepts of ``interesting'' and ''important'' may be variable for different video domains and applications, such as the scoring of a goal in soccer videos, applause and cheering in talk-show videos, and exciting speech in presentation videos.
+Nevertheless, most of these ``interesting'' or ``important'' video events convey very strong video emotions, thus providing important signal for highlighting the core parts of the whole video.